 - We have a 75% ownership interest in CDR, and we consolidate CDR as a majority-owned subsidiary for which we have a controlling financial interest.
 We account for and report the remaining 25% ownership interest in CDR as a non-controlling financial interest.
 CDR operates Century Downs Racetrack and Casino, a REC in Balzac, a north metropolitan area of Calgary, Alberta, Canada.
 CDR is the only horse racetrack in the Calgary area and is located less than one-mile north of the city limits of Calgary and 4.5 miles from the Calgary International Airport. - We have a 66.6% ownership interest in CPL and we consolidate CPL as a majority-owned subsidiary for which we have a controlling financial interest.
 Polish Airports owns the remaining 33.3% of CPL.
 We account for and report the 33.3% Polish Airports ownership interest as a non-controlling financial interest.
 CPL has been in operation since 1989.
-As of June 30, 2024, CPL had casino licenses for seven casinos and operated six casinos throughout Poland.
-We closed the Krakow casino in May 2024 due to the expiration of the gaming license.
-The following table summarizes information about CPL's casinos as of June 30, 2024.
+As of September 30, 2024, CPL had casino licenses for six casinos and operated five casinos throughout Poland.
+We closed the Krakow casino in May 2024 and the LIM Center casino in Warsaw in July 2024 due to the expiration of the gaming licenses.
+CPL applied for new casino licenses for these locations but was notified in October 2024 that it was not awarded the licenses at either location.
+The following table summarizes information about CPL's casinos as of September 30, 2024.

-City Location License Expiration Number of Slots Number of Tables Warsaw Marriott Hotel September 2028 70 37 Warsaw Hilton Hotel June 2025 70 24 Warsaw (1) LIM Center July 2024 67 4 Bielsko-Biala (2) Hotel President February 2030 53 5 Katowice (2) Hola Hotel Katowice February 2030 16 4 Wroclaw (3) Double Tree Hilton Hotel December 2029 - - Lodz (4) Manufaktura Entertainment Complex June 2030 70 9
+City Location License Expiration Number of Slots Number of Tables Warsaw (1) Warsaw Presidential Hotel September 2028 70 37 Warsaw Hilton Hotel June 2025 70 24 Bielsko-Biala (2) Hotel President February 2030 55 5 Katowice (2) Hola Hotel Katowice February 2030 16 4 Wroclaw (3) Double Tree Hilton Hotel December 2029 - - Lodz (4) Manufaktura Entertainment Complex June 2030 70 9